 ACCC is a reputable non-profit credit counseling agency known for its credible help for people in debt.
 ACCC’s outstanding commitment to customer service is shown with our A+ rating and accreditation through the Better Business Bureau.
 So, how can ACCC help you consolidate credit card debt without hurting your credit score?

 As discussed earlier in this article, one of the things that can be affected is your credit score.
 Most of the debt relief options can shake your credit ratings from where it currently stands.
 This is why it is very important that you understand the debt solution that you will choose to solve your credit issues.
 If you choose the wrong strategy, you could end up wasting your time, money, and effort as you get out of debt.

-Admittedly, getting out of a high credit balance is hard to do.
+Admittedly, even with the best debt advice, getting out of a high credit balance is hard to do.
 It is also not something that you can accomplish overnight.
 You have to accept that paying off your credit card debt completely will take at least a couple of months to finish.
 The higher the balance, the longer it will take for you to be completely free of debt.

 Speak with a certified counselor at ACCC today to learn your options.
 Our counselors will take you through a guided approach to educate and explain to you, the best way to consolidate debt for your particular financial situation.
 Call 800-769-3571 today.